hotdata-dev/rivetdb/README.md

 - A consistent SQL interface for structured, semi-structured, and remote data sources
 - Intelligent caching that adapts to query patterns and reduces data movement
-- Tight integration with modern data platforms
+- Tooling that gives developers introspection into data, metadata, and performance
-- Tooling that gives developers fast introspection into data, metadata, and performance
+- Millisecond startup times for on-demand ephemeral compute
-- Clear APIs and predictable behavior
+- Developer-friendly documentation and APIs

-The long-term trajectory includes distributed caching, richer connectors, real-time introspection, and seamless orchestration integration.
+The long-term goal includes distributed caching, additional connectors, real-time introspection, and seamless orchestration integration.

 ---